eugenia1984/english/b1-english-for-developers/22-learn-how-to-use-prepositions-according-to-context.md

 Close to means near something or someone in space.
 For example: `Her office is close to the break room`. –> This means it is located nearby.

+### On the left side

+On the left side means the area is located to the left when facing a direction.
+For example: `The cafeteria is on the left side of the hallway`. –> This means it is positioned on the left-hand side.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>